unboundsecurity/unbound-integration/volume-encryption/encfs/README.md

 ### Demo with Docker
 To run the demo on docker you'll need to have [Docker installed](https://docs.docker.com/get-docker/) on your system.
 1. Open a bash shell in the `docker` subfolder of this repository.
+2. (Optional), if you want to use Unbound CORE Client, edit the Dockerfile and uncomment the relevant client installation command.
+   You must have permissions to download Unbound CORE Client installation
+3. Edit the `docker-compose` file and set the relevant configuartion parameters.
-2. Run `docker-compose build && docker-compose run ukc-client`
+4. Run `docker-compose build && docker-compose run ukc-client`
-3. Follow the on-screen instructions
+5. Follow the on-screen instructions